Chisholm Trail Museum (Kingfisher, Oklahoma)

-The Chisholm Trail Museum in Kingfisher, Oklahoma is a museum that celebrates the Chisholm Trail.
-It also incorporates the historic Governor Seay Mansion.
-The museum gives a clear timeline of the trail.
+The Chisholm Museum in Kingfisher, Oklahoma is a museum dedicated to collecting, preserving, and sharing the story of farming and ranching heritage across Oklahoma from its historical past through contemporary issues.
+At the museum site, there are six historic buildings: First Kingfisher Bank, Harmony Church, Gant Schoolhouse, the Cole Cabin, the Dalton Cabin, and the Governor Seay Mansion.
 Separate from the museum is a life-size statue of Jesse Chisholm, in the middle of downtown.

 There are other museums dedicated to the Chisholm Trail in Duncan, Oklahoma (the Chisholm Trail Heritage Center), in Waurika, Oklahoma (the Chisholm Trail Historical Museum), in Wellington, Kansas (also named Chisolm Trail Museum), the Chisholm Trail Museum in Cleburne, Texas, and in Cuero, Texas.